-Because it’s not getting any easier, owners and operators of skilled nursing facilities need to thoughtfully identify as many risks to the business as they can, Cambridge Realty Capital Companies Chairman Jeffrey A. Davis advises.
+Because it’s not getting any easier, owners and operators of skilled nursing facilities need to thoughtfully identify as many risks to the business as they can, Cambridge Realty Capital Companies Senior Vice President Brent Holman-Gomez advises.

 “There are known risks that can easily be identified and others that cannot.
 Owner/operators must necessarily take whatever measures are needed to anticipate where challenges to the business could conceivably be coming from.
 And what steps they might take to mitigate risk,” he said.

-The Cambridge Chairman points out that these challenges to SNF operating and ownership are everywhere.
-On the short list are Medicaid, reimbursement challenges, rising interest rates, new reimbursement models and mandated wage hikes.
+Cambridge points out that these challenges to SNF operating and ownership are everywhere.
+On the shortlist are Medicaid, reimbursement challenges, rising interest rates, new reimbursement models and mandated wage hikes.
 Also in the mix are the property’s aging physical plant, competition from assisted living properties, and the home healthcare option.

 “In a period of interest rate volatility and reimbursement challenges, HUD 232 fixed-rate mortgage loans provide major risk mitigation for skilled nursing facility owners,” he noted.